splunk/public-o11y-docs/gdi/get-data-in/application/ruby/ruby-manual-instrumentation.rst

 Manual instrumentation for spans and events
 ===========================================

-For examples of manual instrumentation for Ruby, see the official OpenTelemetry documentation.
+For examples of manual instrumentation for Ruby, see the official OpenTelemetry documentation: :new-page:`https://opentelemetry.io/docs/languages/ruby/instrumentation/`.

-.. note:: Manual OTel instrumentation is fully compatible with Splunk automatic Ruby instrumentation and is fully supported by Splunk.